goertzenator/nifpp/README.markdown

 Examples of getting objects from resource terms:

-	// these are for use within this nif call. int *ptr;
+	// these are for use within this nif call only. int *ptr;
 	std::string *ptr;
 	vector<std::string>> *ptr;